tectonic-typesetting/tectonic/docs/src/v2cli/build.md

 unnecessary network connections, referencing a new file in your document will cause it to look for that file in the online support bundle.

+The `--open` option will open the built document using the system handler.

 The `--print` option (or `-p` for short) will cause the engine to print the regular terminal output of the TeX engine.
 This output is similar to, but not identical to, the contents of the log file.
 By default, this output is only printed if the engine encounters a fatal error.

-The `--open` option will open the built document using the system handler.
+The `--target` option will only build the [output](../ref/tectonic-toml.md#output) with the specified name.
+If this option is not given, all outputs will be built.

 Use the `--untrusted` option if building untrusted content.
 This is not the default because in most cases you *will* trust the document that you’re